Featured in...

 In partnership with Age Partnership.

-Do both parties have to be over 55 for equity release?
+Do both parties have to be over 55?

 When the minimum age requirement is set at 55 years old then this applies to both homeowners.
 If your equity release adviser suggests taking someone who is too young to qualify for equity release off the property ownership – be extremely cautious.